scottyskid/orion/README.md

  * `cdk diff`        compare deployed stack with current state
  * `cdk docs`        open CDK documentation

+ ### Linting and Formatting

+ The prefered linter of choice is `pylint` and the autoformatter used for this project is `black` along with `isort` both of these are listed in the `requirements-dev.txt` and have specific settings set up in `pyproject.toml`

 ## Testing Locally
 Before every logic change commit, code should be synthed and deployed successfully